 While a bright smile can boost our confidence, we shouldn’t forget to pay attention to what’s happening to our teeth below the gum line.
 The roots and cementum of our teeth help keep our smile healthy and beautiful.
 Dr. James Fondriest, explains the importance of our less visible tooth structure.

 Did you know that saliva helps your teeth stay healthy and bright?
 Did you know that saliva heals?
-Many people don’t realize the benefits of saliva.
+Many people don’t realize the benefits of a lot of saliva.
 Dry mouth isn’t just an uncomfortable dental issue; a lack of saliva actually endangers your beautiful smile.
+Saliva prevents tooth decay and gum disease and it… Read more »

 Keeping your teeth bright and free of stains doesn’t just make your smile sparkle.
 Regular dental hygiene also protects an important part of your teeth that you can’t even see.
 In today’s blog, your Lake Forest dentist, Dr. James Fondriest, explains he importance of protecting your dental pulp.

 When discussing dental care, most people focus on their teeth.
 While bright, healthy teeth are vital for good dental health, don’t overlook the tongue.
+Caring for the tongue is important.
 In addition to being one of the strongest and fastest healing muscles in the human body, the tongue helps maintain good oral hygiene.
-In today’s blog, your Lake Forest dentist,… Read more »
+In today’s… Read more »

 Have you ever heard of dentin in teeth?
 Few people realize the importance of this layer of inner tooth structure.
 Learn the importance of protecting your dentin and preventing tooth decay.

+Did you know that dental health and heart health are related?
 This February medical professionals across the country are observing American Heart Month.
 The goal is the raise awareness about heart disease prevention.
 In America, one out of every three deaths is a result of heart disease and stroke.
-Many people don’t realize that a few simple steps can help reduce the risk of heart… Read more »
+Many people don’t realize that a few… Read more »

 Tooth enamel protects our teeth from cavities and injury.
 In fact, the enamel on your teeth is the hardest substance in the human body.
 But what is tooth enamel?
 What happens when our enamel is damaged?
 In today’s blog, your Lake Forest general dentist, Dr. James Fondriest, explains the importance of tooth enamel.